RmZeta2718/dotfiles_pub/README.md

 If a directory is managed by both public and private Dotbot repos(eg. `~/.ssh`, `~/.config` etc.), then you can't directly symlink the directory due to conflict.
 The solution is to link each file in these directories, explicitly or using wildcard(glob).

 You can create a symlink inside a git submodule.
-It won't be a trouble as long as the symlink is ignored in the submodule.
 See `~/.oh-my-zsh/custom/` .
+Note:
+- The symlink path should be ignored in the submodule.
+- The symlink should be created after clone (submodule update) , order specified in `install.conf.yaml` .

 ## TODO